 What we like: Versatile and sharp.

-What we don't: Pricey and a bit on the heavy side.
+What we don't: Expensive and on the heavy side.

 Almost all walk-around zooms are 17mm or 18mm at the wide end, meaning they aren’t ideal for big landscapes and other true wide-angle scenes.
 The Canon 15-85mm is an exception, hitting an equivalent of 24mm at the wide end with an attractive 24-136mm focal length range that goes from wide angle to medium telephoto.
 Combined with impressive sharpness and fast autofocus, the Canon 15-85mm f/3.5-5.6 can serve as the only lens in your bag (or one of two with the addition of a telephoto like the 55-250mm).